amandavid0032/Web-Development/laravel.md

  public function showUser(){
         $user=DB::table('students')->get();
         return $user;
-    }    // This funcation return all the result from the table students  get method
+    }    // This function return all the results from the table students  get method

 ```